 Have you ever lay awake at night, dwelling on a thought you just can’t seem to get rid of?
-It may be, for example, worrying that something bad will happen to a family member, a sense that something catastrophic will happen in your next exam, or that your blog post will be horrendously reviewed.
+It may be worrying that something bad will happen to a family member, a sense that something catastrophic will happen in your next exam, or that your blog post will be horrendously reviewed.
 If you have, it is possible that you have experienced intrusive thoughts.

 With decades of experience as a senior cognitive behavioural therapist, grounded in his experience as a mental health nurse, Alan Dovey, a cognitive behavioural psychotherapist based in Birmingham, explains what intrusive thoughts are, and some top strategies for managing them.

 What are intrusive thoughts?

 Intrusive thoughts are comprised of typically unwanted negative thoughts and images that are particularly difficult to dismiss.
 These thoughts are often defined as entering into our conscious experience without a desire for them to be there.
 It is suggested that the most distressing aspect of intrusive thoughts, is not the thought itself, but rather the perceived lack of control of your thoughts.

 Although a large proportion of research into this matter focuses on the association between negative thoughts and obsessive-compulsive disorders (OCD), the evidence suggests that intrusive thoughts are not necessarily indicative of psychological disorders.

 Adam Radomsky, director of the Center for Clinical Research in Montreal, has researched this phenomenon extensively in both individuals with and without OCD.
 Interestingly this research determined that almost everyone has intrusive thoughts and that they are subsequently a normal part of being human.
 Radomsky went on to explain that it’s ‘not the unwanted, intrusive thoughts that are the problem – it’s what you make of those thoughts’.